Top 10 Best Sites

 According to Michael, the date was meant to live out some of the things the two had been talking about while they were texting each other.

 They spent the rest of the night together, became Facebook official and are planning their future and more fun dates to add to their memory book.

 Takeaway: Bring out your inner child and make your dates light and fun.
 Keep flirting through texts about new things you’d like to do together on future dates.

-Todd and Rozie were both members of JDate, where they were looking for love online.
+Todd and Rozie were both members of JDate, a Jewish dating site, where they were looking for love online.
 The two of them were frustrated with the search process and were about to let their memberships expire.

 Rozie decided to give the online dating game one last shot when she sent Todd an email that simply said, “You look cute.
 I like your profile.”